-E-delivery notes must be issued and approved by the TRA or a special integrator to start transportation of the goods
+E-delivery notes must be issued and approved by the TRA or special integrator to start the transportation of the goods.

-TRA uses a localized format of UBL 2.1 for e-invoice, e-arşiv invoice, e-delivery note, and XBRL-GL for e-ledger
+Uses a localized format of UBL 2.1 for e-invoice, e-arşiv invoice, e-delivery note, and XBRL-GL for e-ledger.

-1 January 2021: Those with a 2018 or 2019 revenue exceeding TRY 5 million must start using the e-ledger application due to e-invoice mandate.
+1 January 2021: Those with a 2018 or 2019 revenue exceeding TRY 5m must start using e-ledger application due to e-invoice mandate

-Taxpayers with revenue exceeding TRY 5 million must start using e-invoicing applications by the seventh month of the following year
+Taxpayers with revenue exceeding TRY 5m must start using e-invoicing applications by the seventh month of the following year.

-Taxpayers who start using e-invoicing applications after the seventh month must start using the e-ledger application by the beginning of the following year
+Taxpayers who start using e-invoicing applications after the seventh month have to start using e-ledger application by the beginning of the following year.

-Certain taxpayer groups, including online traders and middlemen or merchants trading fruits or vegetables, must start using e-invoicing applications within three months and the e-delivery note application within four months after establishing their business
+Certain taxpayer groups, including online traders and Middlemen or merchants trading fruits or vegetables, must start using e-invoicing applications within three months and e-delivery note application within four months after establishing their business.

-Failure to comply with the e-delivery note mandate will result in a TRY 350 (approx. EUR 50) fine per document.
-The maximum fines might reach TRY 180,000 (approx. EUR 25,700) annually
+Failure to comply with e-delivery note mandate will result in a TRY 350 (approx. EUR 50) fine per document.
+The maximum fines might reach TRY 180,000 (approx. EUR 25,700) annually.

-With more than two decades of experience supporting companies operating in Turkey, our solutions, our solutions allow companies to transform and manage all financial scenarios end-to-end within their ERP, and in-line with the TRA’s requirements.
+We serve as a true one-stop-shop for managing all VAT compliance obligations in Turkey and across the globe.
+With move than two decades of experience in Turkey alone, our solutions allow companies to transform and manage all financial scenarios end-to-end within their ERP, in line with the TRA’s requirements.